274 result(s)

 Latella D

-1991 Journal article Unknown
+1991 Journal article Metadata Only Access

 The definition of a graphical G-LOTOS editor using the meta-tool LOGGIE

-Bolognesi T., Hagsang O., Latella D, Pehrson B.
+Bolognesi T, Hagsang O, Latella D, Pehrson B

 2011 Contribution to book Open Access OPEN